lbryio/lbry.com/content/news/110-julia-galef.md

 ![Julia Galef](/img/news/juliagalef-inline.jpg)

-Julia Galef’s podcast [Rationally Speaking](http://rationallyspeakingpodcast.org/) and vlogs were some of the first content series we sought to share on LBRY.
+Julia Galef's podcast [Rationally Speaking](http://rationallyspeakingpodcast.org) and vlogs were some of the first content series we sought to share on LBRY.

 One of the most critical minds of our day, Julia co-founded the non-profit Center for Applied Rationality in 2012, and has written about rationality and philosophy for *Scientific American*, Slate, *Popular Science*, and more.